kubedb/cli/docs/tutorials/mongodb/README.md

 ```

 ### Restore from Snapshot
 You can create a new database from a previously taken Snapshot.
-Specify the Snapshot name in the `spec.init.snapshotSource` field of a new MongoDB tpr.
+Specify the Snapshot name in the `spec.init.snapshotSource` field of a new MongoDB object.
 See the example `recovered` tpr below:

 ```yaml
 $ cat ./docs/examples/mongodb/demo-4.yaml